anarthal/blog/_posts/2020-10-06-neural-networks-keras.md

 from tensorflow import keras
 ```

-# Keras workflow

-There are three steps to perform when working with Keras:
+When building a model with Keras, you should perform these three steps:

 1. Define the network architecture.
 This is just writing in code what we explained before.
 2. Compiling the model.
 When compiling we specify the loss function, any metrics to be tracked during training, and the optimizer.
 We will dig into these topics later.
 3. Fitting the model.
 Here we actually pass in the data so Keras can train the network.
 The runtime for this step may be long.

+We will go through them in the next sections.

-## Defining the architecture
+# Defining the architecture

 We will be using the [Sequential](https://keras.io/api/models/sequential/) class, which is the easiest when we have a set of sequential layers like us.
 The model definition looks like the following: